brusMX/brusMX.github.io/_posts/2016-11-18-deis-on-azure.md

     kubectl --namespace=deis describe svc deis-router | grep "LoadBalancer Ingress"
     ```

-    You should look for `LoadBalancer Ingeress` IP address.
+    You should look for `LoadBalancer Ingeress` IP address, if nothing comes out you should wait a little longer.

 1. Using that ip use the controller url to register a new user in the cluster